 Your adrenals also respond to the withdrawal of those stressors - the quiet after the storm.

-When it comes to an increase in stress - your relationship is in trouble, your kids 'misbehave' all the time, your financial worries are getting on top of you, you suffer from excessive stress at work, etc, your adrenals are particularly on guard.
-They are like 2 members of your 24/7 personal protection team.
+When it comes to an increase in stress - perhaps your relationship is in trouble, your kids 'misbehave' all the time, your financial worries are getting on top of you, you suffer from excessive stress at work and so on - your adrenal glands are particularly on guard.
+They're like two members of your 24/7 personal protection team.

-To learn more about present day's stressors, visit my pages on The biggest causes of stress (see links).
+To learn more about present day's stressors, visit my pages on the biggest causes of stress.

-It will be immediately apparent that these stressors are much more likely to be longer lasting and accumulative.
+It'll be immediately apparent that these stressors are much more likely to be longer lasting and cumulative.
 Therefore these kind of events are much more likely to exhaust the adrenal glands.

-I hope you understand now how adrenal fatigue symptoms come about, but be sure to also visit my other pages on adrenal gland fatigue.
+I hope you understand now how adrenal fatigue symptoms come about, but do be sure to also visit my other pages on adrenal gland fatigue (links further down).